unidoc/unipdf/README.md

  * Self contained with no external dependencies
  * Developer friendly

+## Roadmap

+Our [roadmap](https://trello.com/b/JcliaYYI) is publicly available and features can be voted upon.

 ## Examples

 See the [unidoc-examples](https://github.com/unidoc/unidoc-examples/tree/master) folder.

-## Roadmap

-Our [roadmap](https://trello.com/b/JcliaYYI) is publically available and features can be voted upon.

 ## Copying/License